 The Special Education program in General Curriculum is one of 12 teacher education programs offered at UNCP.
 Special Education majors are subject to Teacher Education Program policies, admission requirements, continuation requirements, and graduation requirements.
-For more information about teacher education policies and requirements, turn to the previous section.

 The Teacher Education Program standards for all education majors are described fully in the UNCP Teacher Education Program Teacher Candidate Handbook.